MobiKin

 Step 5.
 Boot your device into the download mode

-• On a Samsung with a "Home" button, power off the device, hit the "Sprint", "Home", "Power", and "Volume Down" keys for 10 seconds or so.
+• On a phone with a "Home" button, power off the device, hit the "Sprint", "Home", "Power", and "Volume Down" keys for 10 seconds or so.
 Release all and hold "Volume Up" to put your phone into download mode.

 • enter download mode on samsung with home button